 Ms. Bond is distinguished by her talent for communicating about legal issues in an understandable and accessible manner, and gaining closure where it has proven elusive.
 She is highly regarded for her business savvy, top-notch communications talent, can do attitude, excellent people skills, active community service profile, and strong leadership qualities that have earned her the respect and trust of clients, colleagues and adversaries.

-Eileen Connolly-Robbins is the Chief Executive Officer of The POWER of Professional Women, a not-for-profit organization, whose mission is to increase the influence of women leaders and help develop the next generation of leaders through collaboration and social responsibility.
+Eileen Connolly-Robbins is the Founder of The POWER of Professional Women, a not-for-profit organization, whose mission is to increase the influence of women leaders and help develop the next generation of leaders through collaboration and social responsibility.

 POWER advocates investing in Philadelphia-area communities and bringing attention to the needs of non-profits and Veteran Organizations in this area, too.
 Its POWER Events feature well-known speakers addressing topics of concern to professionals – men and women -- of all ages and industries.